ISSA Corrective Exercise Specialist

 Marcus Davey Pharmacist

 Never knew that exercising could be so much fun.
-Sandy is very professional, and being a rehab trainer, she knows how to tailor a fitness program that matches each person's ability and fitness objective.
-Both my wife & I really look forward to our weekly training sessions with Sandy.
+Sandee is very professional, and being a rehab trainer, she knows how to tailor a fitness program that matches each person's ability and fitness objective.
+Both my wife & I really look forward to our weekly training sessions with Sandee.
 She made it so interesting, we even converted a spare bedroom into a home gym!!

 Winlock Hsu & Charlene Wang